-Abraham Lincoln, Frederick Douglass, and the Remaking of America
+Abraham Lincoln, Frederick Douglass, and the Struggle to End Slavery in America

 This course will examine the life of the republic's most celebrated president and its most revered reformer in order to probe the transformations in American politics, culture, and society across the nineteenth century.
 Using as a starting point the contrasting yet overlapping personal experiences of Lincoln and Douglass, participants will explore the fierce struggles over slavery, freedom, territorial expansion, nationalism, and sectionalism that culminated in the cataclysmic Civil War.
 That seismic conflict not only saved the Union but also -- by destroying the largest slave society in world history -- made it "forever worthy of the saving," as Lincoln put it.
 And yet, the war produced as many questions as answers.
 Despite Douglass' postwar assertion that it was now "self-evident that no class or color should be the exclusive rulers of this country,” Americans continued to wrestle with the meanings of liberty, equality, citizenship, and race at century's end.
 Foregrounding the experiences, actions, and -- most importantly -- words of Lincoln and Douglass, students will develop a deeper understanding of the broader changes and continuities across the American nineteenth century, as well as an appreciation for the connections that still reverberate today.
 Moreover, considering the shifting reputations of Lincoln and Douglass over the past 150 years, students will also ponder the usefulness of biography to the larger historical project and the importance of memory and myth in the ways we repeatedly reconstruct the past.